gbayarri/json_generator/README.md

 Script for generating BioBB JSON Schemas for every package.
 Passing the name of the package and the absolute route to it, all the JSON files will be automatically generated from the documentation of every package's module.

+Additionally, this script also generates the sample config JSON files for each package's module.

 ## Execution steps

 ### Step 1: activate environment